-The Company is a worldwide producer and marketer of children's toys and related products, principally engaged in the design, development, production and marketing of traditional toys, including boys' action figures, vehicles and playsets, craft and activity products, writing instruments, compounds, girls' toys, plush, construction toys, and infant and preschool toys.
-The Company's reportable segments are North America Toys and International.
+The Company is a worldwide producer and marketer of children's toys and related products, principally engaged in the design, development, production and marketing of traditional toys, including boys' action figures, vehicles and playsets, craft and activity products, writing instruments, compounds, girls' toys, plush, construction toys, and infant and preschool toys, as well as pet treats, toys and related pet products.
+The Company's reportable segments are North America Toys, Pet Products and International.

-The North America Toys segment, which includes the United States and Canada, and the International segment, which includes sales to non-North American markets, include the design, development, production and marketing of children's toys and related products.
+The North America Toys segment, which includes the United States and Canada, and the International segment, which includes sales to non-North American markets, include the design, development, production and marketing of children's toys and related products, and Pet Products includes the design, development, production and marketing of pet treats, toys and related pet products.